-Source of Water: GODLEY PUBLIC WATER DISTRICT The source water assessment for this system has not yet been completed by the Illinois EPA.
-EPA is required to complete source water assessments for all public water supplies, when this assessment becomes available, we will summarize the results and incorporate the information into this report.
+Source of Water: GODLEY PUBLIC WATER DISTRICT (GPWD) The source water assessment for this system has not yet been completed by the Illinois EPA.
+EPA is required to complete source water assessments for all public water supplies.
+However, GPWD did complete an SWP Plan on July 26, 2024.
+The Plan is currently being reviewed by the IEPA.
+When approved, a copy of the Plan will be made available for viewing at the Water District Office.

-2020 Regulated Contaminants Detected
+2024 Regulated Contaminants Detected